wanghaiuestc/HotSniper_GDP/README.md

 simulation tool chain.

 To illustrate how to integrate GDP into a performance-thermal simulator, we provide this HotSniper 7 simulator integrated with GDP, which is ready-to-run.

+To generate GDP thermal matrices of your own chip, please use [HotSpot with Thermal Model Extraction](https://wanghaiuestc.github.io).

 ## Publication